apereiroc/libcharm/README.md

 ./target/{build-opts}/main
 ```

-`build-opts` is a folder constructed by the information passed to the construction tool, namely `{compiler}-{optimisation}-{architecture}`.
+where `build-opts` is a folder constructed by the information passed to the construction tool, namely `{compiler}-{optimisation}-{architecture}`.
 For example, on macOS with Intel chip the executable is determined to be at `./clang-debug-x86_64/main`.
-On the other hand, optimised compilation on Linux/arm64 is at `./target/gcc-release-arm64/main`.
+On the other hand, optimised compilation on Linux/arm64 is at `./target/gcc-release-arm64/main`

 ## Build and run in a Docker container